-Masking involves setting the pixel values in an image to zero, or some other "background" value.
+Masking involves setting some of the pixel values in an image to zero, or some other "background" value.
 Masking can be done in one of two ways:

 Choose whether you want to set the pixels intensities outside the mask to the background, or those inside the mask to be the background, by clicking on the appropriate button: